Skip to Main Content

 Creator (PublicationYear).
 Title.
 Version.
 Publisher.
 ResourceType.
 Identifier

-For more information, see the Joint Declaration of Data Citation Principles (final).
-For more examples see IASSIST's Quick Guide to Data Citation and Data Planet's guide to data citation.
+For more information, see the Joint Declaration of Data Citation Principles (final) and the Digital Curation Centre (DCC) "How to Cite Datasets and Link to Publications".
+For more examples see IASSIST's Quick Guide to Data Citation. .